refactoredWolfy/Godot_Game/README.md

-Godot C# Exercises – Breakout Practice
-A small Godot 4 project created as a learning exercise while studying C# and game development.

-Purpose
-This project was built to practice core Godot and C# concepts:

-C# scripting in Godot
-Scene instantiation (PackedScene)
-Collision detection with Area2D
-Signals
-Groups (IsInGroup)
-Movement using Vector2
-Delta time (delta)
-Basic game architecture
-Features
-Moving paddle
-Bouncing ball
-Brick collisions
-Brick destruction
-Screen border collisions
-What I Learned
-Loading scenes with GD.Load<PackedScene>() Instantiating scenes with Instantiate<T>()
-Working with exported variables ([Export])
-Connecting and handling signals
-Using collision groups
-Basic game loop programming
-Translating Godot concepts from GDScript to C# Disclaimer
-This is a learning project created while studying Godot and C#.
-It is intended for educational purposes and to document my progress as a developer.

-Technologies
-Godot 4
-C#
-.NET
-Future Ideas
-Score system
-Particle effects
-Sound effects
-Fire shader for the ball
-Multiple levels
-Power-ups
-Better paddle-ball bounce physics
+# Godot C# Breakout Practice

+A small Breakout-style project built with **Godot 4** and **C#**.

+## Purpose

+This project was created as a learning exercise to practice game development fundamentals in Godot.

+The goal was not to create a complete game, but to gain experience with common Godot and C# workflows.

+## Concepts Practiced

+- C# scripting in Godot
+- Scene instantiation (`PackedScene`)
+- Collision detection with `Area2D`
+- Signals
+- Groups (`IsInGroup`)
+- `Vector2` movement
+- Delta time (`delta`)
+- Export variables (`[Export]`)
+- Basic game architecture

+## Features

+- Player-controlled paddle
+- Bouncing ball
+- Brick destruction
+- Screen border collision handling

+## Technologies

+- Godot 4
+- C#
+- .NET

+## Learning Goals

+This project was built to improve my understanding of:

+- Godot's scene system
+- Object instantiation
+- Event-driven programming with signals
+- Collision handling
+- Basic game mechanics

+## Future Improvements

+- Score system
+- Sound effects
+- Particle effects
+- Fire shader for the ball
+- Multiple levels
+- Power-ups
+- Improved collision physics

+## Notes

+This repository is part of my personal game development learning journey and serves as a collection of Godot and C# practice projects.